About Me

 Also in 1997, I began a series of poetry-based video works with Cool, featuring Sky Gilbert, which premiered at Inside/Out, Toronto.
 With R.M.
 Vaughan I created a series of videos that screened at festivals across Canada and internationally, including M*A*S*H Notes for Private Kyle Brown and Feverfew.
 In 2003, a retrospective of our work was programmed at the Squeaky Wheel in Buffalo.

-I’m also a director of filmpro, an East London-based digital arts organization based at Bow Arts.
+I’m also a director and associate artist at filmpro, a London-based digital arts organization based at Bow Arts.
+My artistic practice overlaps with my work in audio description, which you can read more about here: http://machtman-ad.com